 For the first stretch, called the lying hamstring stretch, lie on your back on the floor next to a wall.
 With your arms outstretched at your sides, extend one leg up the wall so it forms as close to a 90-degree angle with your body as possible.
 Leave the other leg and the rest of your body on the floor.
 You should feel a gentle stretch in the hamstring of the extended leg.
 Hold this position for 15 to 30 seconds and then repeat on the other leg.
 Perform this stretch three to four times total every day.

-The second stretch is called the sitting hurdler stretch.
 While seated on the floor, extend one leg straight out in front of you while the other leg is bent with the sole of the foot placed on the inside thigh of the extended leg.
 Slowly lower your torso toward the shin of your extended leg with your arms stretched out toward your foot.
 Keep your back straight and your head aligned with your spine.
 Do not round the back.
 Hold this position for 15 to 30 seconds and then repeat on the other side.
 As with the lying hamstring stretch, perform this three to four times every day.